 L is the input in terms of labor

-We plot the values of Q and L on a graph for analysis.
-Y-axis represents the Product (total and marginal).
-The x-axis represents units of labor.
+We have plotted the values of Q and L on a graph for analysis.
+The Y-axis represents the product (total and marginal).
+The X-axis represents units of labor.

 In the above law of diminishing return graph, two points are critical to the law: